Ross Goodman: Kenny Sanchez

 Bishop Gorman football coach Kenny Sanchez went to trial in April after being accused of physically abusing Brooke Stewart, his former girlfriend and the mother of his son, during the previous Christmas.
 Sanchez eventually obtained a 'Not Guilty' verdict after Stewart recanted her previous accusations.

-Duane Keith "Keefe D" Davis
+Duane Keith "Keffe D" Davis

 Attorney Goodman appeared on behalf of Duane Davis, the suspected killer of 2Pac, during pre-arraignment proceedings in October 2023.
 Two weeks later, Goodman told The Associated Press that he would not be representing Davis after reaching an impasse related to the terms of a court ordered agreement.

 Nate Diaz

-Attorney Ross Goodman represented Nate Diaz during misdemeanor battery proceedings in Las Vegas in 2024, after Diaz was accused of striking a nightclub bouncer at Caesars Palace.
+Goodman represented Nate Diaz during misdemeanor battery proceedings in Las Vegas in 2024, after Diaz was accused of striking a nightclub bouncer at Caesars Palace.
 Goodman argued the viral video of the incident lacked context and highlighted Diaz’s attempts to de-escalate the situation.
 The charge was ultimately dismissed.

 Damon Arnette

-Ross Goodman defended former NFL player Damon Arnette when facing multiple felony charges in Las Vegas, including assault with a deadly weapon and carrying a concealed weapon without a permit.
+Goodman defended former NFL player Damon Arnette when facing multiple felony charges in Las Vegas, including assault with a deadly weapon and carrying a concealed weapon without a permit.
 Goodman negotiated a dismissal of the most serious charges.